Solicitors to draft Articles of Association

 - the Articles will bind each member of the company and they must all comply with them although if there is a shareholders agreement in place it is important to see whether it contains a clause which provides that if there are any conflicts with the Articles it will prevail, or vice versa.

-Amending, changing or updating articles of association
+Changing articles of association

-The Articles can be amended by the members of a company but a special resolution will need to be passed (75% or more).
+The Articles can be changed by the shareholders of a company but a special resolution will need to be passed (75% or more).
 The special resolution must then be filed at companies house within 15 days of the change taking effect.
 Failure to do so can result in a fine and is considered to be an offence by the company and every defaulting officer.
 Many companies have amended their Articles recently to bring them in line with the current law under the Companies Act 2006.